SystemsApproach/5G/ran.rst

 principles, resulting in an SD-RAN.
 The key architectural insight is shown in :numref:`Figure %s <fig-rrc-split>`, where the RRC from :numref:`Figure %s <fig-pipeline>` is partitioned into two
-sub-components: the one on
-the left provides a 3GPP-compliant way for the RAN to interface to the Mobile Core’s control plane, while the latter opens a new programmatic API for exerting software-based control over the pipeline that implements the RAN user plane.
+sub-components: the one on the left provides a 3GPP-compliant way for the RAN to interface to the Mobile Core’s control plane, while the one on the right opens a new programmatic API for exerting software-based control over the pipeline that implements the RAN user plane.
 To be more specific, the left sub-component simply forwards control packets between the Mobile Core and the PDCP, providing a path over which the Mobile Core can communicate with the UE for control purposes, whereas the right sub-component implements the core of the RCC’s control functionality.

 .. _fig-rrc-split:
 .. figure:: figures/Slide18.png